hasura/graphql-engine/docs/graphql/core/api-reference/relay-graphql-api/query.rst

 Cursor
 ^^^^^^

-The cursor field returns a unique non-null String value which is useful for :ref:`pagination <PaginationExp>`.
+The cursor field returns a unique non-null String value which is useful for :ref:`pagination <RelayPaginationExp>`.

 .. note::